Environmental guidance for your business in Northern Ireland & Scotland

 Not all emissions reduction projects automatically qualify.
 A concept referred to as 'additionality' underpins all carbon offset projects.
 A project activity is deemed additional if emissions of greenhouse gases are reduced below those that would have occurred in the absence of the registered project activity.
 A carbon credit will eventually be retired to offset a tonne of emissions elsewhere, so if credits are issued to projects for emissions reductions that would have occurred without the project, then there would be no overall emissions reductions.
 The Environment Agency is the UK's Designated National Authority (DNA) for the CDM, and issues the Letters of Approval (LOA) for voluntary participation in the scheme.

-Environment Agency: Establishing a CDM project
+GOV.UK: Establishing a CDM project - how to apply

 Annex I countries are able to host JI projects and Non Annex I countries can host CDM projects, subject to certain conditions being met.